nsforth/nmea0183/README.md

 If parser accumulates enough data it will return [ParseResult](https://docs.rs/nmea0183/latest/nmea0183/enum.ParseResult.html) on success or `&str` that describing an error.

 You do not need to do any preprocessing such as split data to strings or NMEA sentences.

+# Optional features

+Parser supports Mediatek-related PMTKSPF non-standard sentence.
+It is disabled by default.
+Use "mtk" feature if you need it.

 # Examples